keithort/VerticalLatency/data/portfolio/23/index.md

 tags:
   - Wordpress
   - Woocommerce
-abstract: I was subcontracted by another developer to build a new site for Bauer Financial in late 2017.
+description: I was subcontracted by another developer to build a new site for Bauer Financial in late 2017.
-thumbnail: '/23.png'
+featuredImage: 23.png
 employer: Vertical Latency
 ---